There are several types of acne. Comedonal acne is characterized by many small, flesh-colored bumps that make the skin appear bumpy.

 - beans, peas, and lentils

-- salmon, mackerel, and other kinds of fatty fish
+- salmon, mackerel, and different kinds of fatty fish

-Everyone’s body are different, and some people find more acne when eating certain foods.
+Everyone’s body is different; some people find more acne when eating certain foods.

 When to see a Healthcare Provider for Closed Comedones?